code-syntax-addon/code-syntax/docs/themes.md

 If you want to remove the custom theme, set the theme-string to an empty string.

+If a new theme changes a mode color (the background color of a code block), the add-on will not recognize old code blocks with the old mode color anymore.
+You will need to re-colorize these code blocks (using `Change Mode to` in the add-on menu) to apply the new mode color.

 ## Creating Themes

  Themes are defined using JSON and follow a hierarchical structure, allowing